WassimBenltaief/FlowLayout/README.md

 FlowLayout comes with several attributes to help customizing the connectivity view.
 Add attributes to your xml to apply customization :

+to customize color and/or  text in the default connectivity view
 ```xml
 app:isConnectivityAware="true" // true, false
 app:connectedText="@string/connectedTextStringResource" // text to show when connected